2i2c-org/team-compass/engineering/workflow/default-workflow.md

 Before Iteration
 : Ensure the Refined column has ranked (prioritized and sequenced) work items

-Beginning of Iteartion
+Beginning of Iteration
 : Iteration begins with our [Iteration planning meeting](meetings:sprint-planning).

   In this meeting we discuss major accomplishments in the previous iteration, review past capacity committments.
-We then size and assign the items that each team member will work on for the next iteartion, and review items that require discussion and planning.
+We then size and assign the items that each team member will work on for the next iteration, and review items that require discussion and planning.

 During the Iteration
 : Team members work on the items assigned to them at the iteration planning meeting.